InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/io-transformer.md

 > Note that in the latter two cases, there is a possibility of name collision resulting in the original context being overwritten.
 > Therefore, it is necessary to have a clear understanding of the data structure in the context.

+#### Keep or clear

+In the following `Write to output` scenarios, and in cases where no merge-back strategy is specified:

+- returning `null` or `undefined` (recommended to use `(void 0)` to represent `undefined`) indicates that the original request data will continue to be used as the request data for the next step without any modifications.
+- A flag created by returning `$helpers.$clearContextData()` to clear context data will be used as the request data for the next step, while all other data is cleared.

+> Please note that "without any modifications" is a conceptual reference.
+If the data has already been altered by the logic executed in the
+> step, the data passed to the next step may not be identical to the input data of this step.